How to Use Microsoft Teams Like a Pro

 Tabs

 Tabs are web pages embedded in Microsoft Teams.
-They can be used to add third-party apps and services to your Team account, allowing you access to information without ever having to leave the app.
+They can be used to add third-party apps and services to your Team account, giving you access to information without leaving the app.

 There are two types of tabs: Static and Configurable.
 The former is for individual users while the latter is used for the whole team channel.
 All tabs are visible at the top of the screen, making them easily accessible.

 You start off with some tabs already set up.
-For example, files that are uploaded in the chat will appear in the files tab, while any notes taken by team members live in the notes tab.
+For example, files uploaded in the chat appear in the Files tab, while notes taken by team members live in the Notes tab.
+Using custom tabs in Microsoft Teams can take your workflow efficiency even further.

 How to add tabs

-If there’s a developer in your team and you have an app that you want to share with your Team, you can also add custom tabs.
+If there’s a developer in your team and you have an app to share, you can also add custom tabs in Teams for the whole channel.

 Bookmarks

-To avoid losing yourself in the continuous stream of content that is present in a Teams channel, you’ll want to bookmark specific content that you need.
+To avoid losing yourself in the continuous stream of content in a Teams channel, bookmarking messages in Teams is a handy trick.

-When you see a piece of content that you might need later, simply click the three dots next to the emojis and select “Save this message”.
+When you see a piece of content you might need later, click the three dots next to the emojis and select “Save this message”.

-The saved message will be stored in your saved messages, which you can find by clicking on your profile icon in the top right corner.
+Saved messages are stored in your Saved Messages, accessible via your profile icon in the top right corner.

 Mentions